getbeyondpay/docs/source/index.html.md

 </requestHeader>
 ```

-Every sale or authorization response from Beyond Pay contains a `Token` element.
-This Token represents the card number used in the original transaction, but is not considered a sensitive data element per the PCI DSS.
-To ease in identifying the original card, however, the last four digits of the `Token` are the same as the last four digits of the card number.

 This Token value may be persisted and, with the cardholder's permission, associated with their user account in your application in order to make future purchases with the same card ("card-on-file").

 Submitting a sale or sale-auth transaction with the Token as input requires use of the `User` and `Password` credentials in the request message, and also requires that the card `ExpirationDate` value be persisted and stored with the `Token` (the `ExpirationDate` value is returned in the original response message along with the `Token`).

 ## Refunds and Voids

+In order to refund or void a previous sale or sale-auth transaction, simply construct an XML message with `RequestType` of `012` and `TransactionType` of `refund`.
+Note that if the original transaction is still in an unsettled batch, the gateway will perform a void/reversal transaction.
+If the original transaction has already settled, then the gateway will perform a refund to the original card.

 > The `GatewayTransId` is returned in the response to a previous sale or sale-auth request and may be used as input to refund or void that original transaction.